Welcome!

 How electricity aggregation works

-Through Valley Green Energy, member communities will work together to determine the amount of renewable energy their electricity supply and secure an electricity supply price.
+Through Valley Green Energy, member communities will work together to determine the amount of renewable energy in their electricity supply and secure an electricity supply price.
 However, Valley Green Energy will not replace Eversource or National Grid as the communities’ electric utility.
 If you choose to participate:

 • Your utility will continue to deliver your electricity with no interruption.